* Independent crude shipment to market challenges Tripoli

 By Ulf Laessing and Feras Bosalum

-A local television station controlled by protesters showed footage of pro-autonomy rebels holding a lengthy ceremony and slaughtering a camel to celebrate their first oil shipment.
+A local television station controlled by protesters showed footage of pro-autonomy rebels holding a ceremony and slaughtering a camel to celebrate their first oil shipment.

-"We tried to reach a deal with the government, but they and parliament ... were too busy with themselves and didn't even discuss our demands," Abb-Rabbo Albarassi, self-declared prime minister of Libya's eastern autonomy movement, told the station.
+"We tried to reach a deal with the government, but they ... were too busy with themselves and didn't even discuss our demands," Abb-Rabbo Albarassi, self-declared prime minister of Libya's eastern autonomy movement, told the station.

 "If anyone attacks, we will respond to that."